RoverUser/RoverUser/README.md

 - 👋 Hi, I’m @RoverUser
-- 👀 I’m interested in C#, JavaScript, Python
+- 👀 I’m interested in C++, JavaScript
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning C++

 <!---
 RoverUser/RoverUser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.